 Even if you are successful in matching the colors, the crack will still be visible in bright light because of the difference in its reflectivity compared to the polished marble.
 The trick to completely disguise the crack is to apply a new sealing or varnishing treatment to give the surface a homogeneous appearance.
 You can apply a standard granite/marble sealer but a liquid of this type may react differently on the painted repair.

 So, we recommend using a clear varnish from a spray can.
 These days, very high-quality aerosol varnishes, which are UV-resistant, and non-yellowing are available, in gloss, satin or matte finishes.
-(We like the high-quality Krylon, Colormaster brand), For most antique marble tops, a satin or semi-gloss varnish is normally the best.
+(We like the high-quality Krylon, Colormaster brand), For most antique marble tops, a satin or semi-gloss varnish (like this available on Amazon) is normally the best.

 Protecting your Marble Slab

 Protect your marble with a glass tabletop

 Glass can be an inexpensive way to protect your easily scratched, antique marble.
 If you are considering Solar Panels, check out our offer to save up to $150.00 when you buy a system from Solar Solution AZ.

 Trust Artistry in Glass for your Tucson Repairs

 Watch our informative video to see the range of restorations available at Artistry in Glass.